Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/FFIorVMPluginsWhatToUse.md

 - Kernel Smalltalk functionality
 - Functions that take very short time to run, and call overhead becomes dominant time
 - Stable functionality that will be used by many people over a long time

+## Conclusion

+Please choose judiciously and understand the consequences of your choice.